haseebdeveloping/battleship/README.md

 Before now, the board was being printed inclusive of enemy ships.
-Whether to print the enemy ships should actually be dependent on whether the game is in "debug" mode.
+Whether to print the enemy ships should actually be dependent on whether the game is in "competition" mode.
 That is, depending on the Boolean value of `layout.competition`.
 If `layout.competition` is true then enemy ships should be printed; if it is not, then enemy ships should be replaced with spaces (`layout.marker.water`), as though they were empty cells.

 By default, `layout.competition` is false.
 However, to put your program into competition printing mode, you should reset the value to